Oslandia/geo3dfeatures/docs/pipeline.md

 geometric features (`-f full`).
 We do not specify any point quantity (`-p
 <nb-points>`), hence all the 10k points are considered.
 As another argument, we
 may specify the accumulation feature bin size (`b`), expressed in the same unit than the point cloud.
+Be careful with this parameter : it is considered as a floating number in the code (if the parameter is set as `-b 1`, the file will be stored like `-binsize-1.0`).

 By default the first three fields of the input data are x, y, z coordinates.
 As optional parameters, we can provide some extra fields from the input dataset such as the raw RGB-color, the density, etc. with the `-c/--extra-columns` option.
 You can have `-c r g b` to include the RGB-color for instance.

 The feature extraction process is multi-threaded, and point features are written onto file system by chunks.
 One may control the writing chunk size with the `--chunksize` argument.

 We call the experiment "democli", for identifying it afterwards.
 If we do not give any name, the experiment takes the input file name (here, "geolithe-extract-10000").

-The output features are stored in `data/output/democli/features/features-10000-50-full.csv`.
+The output features are stored in `data/output/democli/features/features-n50-full-binsize-1.0.csv`.

 ## Cluster